canvaspixels/courgette/README.md

   And I click 'return black sweater link'
   Then I expect to be on the 'returns' page
   When I click the 'confirm button'
-  THen I expect to be on the 'item returned confirmation' page When I go to 'black sweaters' page
+  Then I expect to be on the 'item returned confirmation' page When I go to 'black sweaters' page
   Then the 'amount of items in stock' contains the text '4 in stock'
 ```